AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ### Asterisk (*) {#asterisk}

 Asterisk is a wildcard operator that is used to broaden your search by typing fewer characters.
-When you know the starting characters of the asset that you are searching for but do not know the rest, you can use the asterisk operator in your search.
-For example, the "*car" query returns all the assets with car available in their metadata.
+When you know the starting characters of the asset that you are searching for, but do not know the rest, you can use the asterisk operator in your search.
+For example, the `*car` query returns all the assets with postfix car available in their metadata.
 The results could be classic car, sports car, classic and sports car, and so on.
 Below are a few examples of using the asterisk operator in various ways:

-* `*car*` returns all possible combinations
+* `*car*` returns all possible combinations.
 * `car*` returns assets with carwash, carrier, carriage, and so on.
 * `*car` returns assets with modern car, sports car, and so on.